Frequently Asked Questions about Room Selection

 How are selection times determined?

-Selection times are randomly generated based on how many semesters you have lived on campus.
-The longer you have lived on campus, the earlier your selection time will be.
-They are not based on your GPA or number of credit hours.
+Selection times are randomly generated based on your housing classification (i.e. all rising seniors have selection times that are randomly assigned on April 13 and 14).
+The longer you live on campus, the earlier your selection time will be.
+Selection times are not based on your GPA or number of credit hours.

 For medical reasons, I have concerns about where I will live.
 How do I get special needs accommodations?